kevinvincent/ha-wyzesense/README.md

 ## Services
 ### `wyzesense.scan`
 * Scans for new sensors for 30s.
-Press the button on the side of a sensor with a pin until the red led flashes three times.
+Call this service and then press the button on the side of a sensor with a pin until the red led flashes three times.
 It will now be bound and show up in your entities.

 ### `wyzesense.remove`
 * Removes a sensor
-* Make sure you provide the correct MAC address of the sensor (which is the string of numbers and possibly letters that looks like `777A4656`).
+* Make sure you call this service with the correct MAC address of the sensor (which is the string of numbers and possibly letters that looks like `777A4656`).
 You can find this in the entity's attributes in the developer section.

 ## Running into issues?